Get Your Vitamin D

 Immune System Problems – Vitamin D helps keep your immune system strong, so a deficiency can leave you more susceptible to infections and illnesses.

-Depression And Mood Disorders – As previously mentioned, Vitamin D helps with mood regulation.
+Depression And Mood Disorders – As previously mentioned, the nutrient helps with mood regulation.
 Deficiency can contribute to depression, anxiety, and general mood disturbances.

 Remember, you must consult with a trusted provider if you have symptoms related to Vitamin D deficiency.
 They can conduct a simple blood test to confirm whether or not you’re deficient and provide guidance to boost Vitamin D levels.